WHICH DIALYSIS ACCESS CARE TREATMENTS ARE AVAILABLE FOR A DYSFUNCTIONAL ACCESS?

-New England Endovascular Center offers expertise and state-of-the-art imaging and resources for dialysis access management.
+New England Endovascular Center offers expertise, state-of-the-art imaging, and resources for dialysis access management.
 We customize each patient’s treatment plan to maximize the best possible outcome.
 We are committed to providing excellent, personal patient care.

 Call our office today to schedule a consultation at 413-693-2852.

-Dr. Kahn is a nationally recognized expert in minimally invasive therapies for treating Dialysis Access Care and Maintenance.
+Our providers are nationally recognized experts in minimally invasive therapies for treating Dialysis Access Care and Maintenance.